 Refrigerator Tips: Keep Your Family Safe and Your Food Fresh

-According to the United States Food and Drug Administration and the United States Department of Agriculture, Food Safety and Inspection Service, refrigeration at 40 degrees F or below is one of the most effective ways to reduce the risk of foodborne illness.
-To make sure your refrigerator is maintaining the recommended temperature of 35 to 40 degrees F or below, is to check it with a refrigerator thermometer.
+According to the United States Food and Drug Administration and the United States Department of Agriculture, Food Safety and Inspection Service, refrigerating food at 40 degrees F or below is one of the most effective ways to reduce the risk of foodborne illness.
+Studies suggest listeriosis could be reduced by 70% if refrigerator temperatures are less than 40 degrees F. However, University of Tennessee researchers found only 9% of consumers have a refrigerator thermometer.

 How to check your refrigerator temperature